JayUdding/Python-Environment/README.md

-Maybe I should learn Terminal use first, get it

-Time to consolidate projects

-DRAFT
+Terminal First

 # Hi there, I'm Ole the PurpleTurtle

-- 🔭 Currently working on: [project-name] — short one-line description
+- 🔭 Currently working on: [project-name]
-- 🌱 I’m learning: [technology or topic]
+- 🌱 I’m learning: [technology or topic]---Terminal, Python
-- 👯 I’m looking to collaborate on: open-source projects, developer tools, [your interests]
+- 👯 I’m looking to collaborate on: nothing yet, still learning
-- 💬 Ask me about: APIs, system design, TypeScript, testing, developer workflows
+- 💬 Ask me about: Probably nothing yet, still learning
-- 📫 How to reach me: [email@example.com] or find me on LinkedIn/Twitter below
+- 📫 How to reach me: right here on GitHub
-- ⚡ Fun fact: [one-sentence personal/quirky fact]
+- ⚡ Fun fact: I am having fun and that is a fact

----

-## Highlights
-- Built and shipped production features used by [number] users (or remove if unknown).
-- Contributor to open-source projects like [project], [project].
-- Speaker at [event] on topics like [topic] (optional).
-- Regular blogger about engineering and product thinking — [blog link] (optional).

----

-## Tech / Skills
-Languages & frameworks I use most:
-- JavaScript / TypeScript · Node.js · React · Next.js
-- Python · Django / Flask
-- Docker · Kubernetes · Terraform
-- PostgreSQL · Redis · Kafka
-- Testing: Jest · Playwright · PyTest
-- CI / CD: GitHub Actions · CircleCI

-Tools & other:
-- Git · Docker · VS Code · Figma · Notion

-Thanks for stopping by 👋 — feel free to connect!
+Thanks for stopping by!

----
-_Last updated: 2025-12-21_

 ## About me
-WorkSituation: I not only piss in the bottle; then I drink the bottle.
+Work: no time to waste: I not only piss in the bottle; I drink the bottle.

-- 🔭 Currently working on: AI Lead or Follow or Resist
+- 🔭 Currently working on: AI Lead, Follow or Resist
-- 🌱 I’m learning: Python, Terminal, AI--turtle speed
+- 🌱 I’m learning: Python, Terminal, Python again, AI--turtle speed